mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 ## <span class="jumptarget"> <a name="webhooks_intro"></a>Webhooks </span>

-<a href="http://en.wikipedia.org/wiki/Webhook" target="_blank">Webhooks</a> allow developers to build apps that receive information, in near real-time, about events that happen on Bigcommerce stores.
+<a href="http://en.wikipedia.org/wiki/Webhook" target="_blank">Webhooks</a> allow developers to build apps that receive information, in near–real time, about events that happen on Bigcommerce stores.
 Webhooks require you to provide a callback URI where you want us to send information about the events that your app subscribes to.
 When the event happens we'll send a `POST` request to your callback URI and then your app can perform some action based on that event.

 For example, you might build an app that needs to know when: